 Price, value for money & options

-Placed alongside premium rivals from Audi, BMW or Mercedes, the S60 looks like quite the steal in comparison.
-That's until you line up against more common mainstream alternatives from Ford or Vauxhall, whose top-spec models do edge close the Volvo's levels of comfort and equipment.
-All models come with climate control, 16-inch alloy wheels, daytime running lights, cruise control, Bluetooth connectivity for your mobile phone and an integrated sat-nav with a seven-inch display.
-The SE gets a better stereo, better upholstery, 17-inch alloy wheels, electrically folding wing mirrors, automatic windscreen wipers and headlights, and an auto-dimming rear-view mirror.
-The SE Lux adds xenon headlights, electric rear headrests, electric driver's seat adjustment and leather upholstery.
-The top-of-the-range R-Design also comes equipped with an even better sound system and R-Design-branded interior touches, plus sports seats and a sportier drive.
-Resale values in the used car market should be about as strong as the Audi A4 and BMW 3 Series, so expect some reasonable deals when it does come time to sell.
+The SE includes an upgraded stereo, improved upholstery, 17-inch alloy wheels, electrically folding wing mirrors, automatic windscreen wipers and headlights, and an auto-dimming rear-view mirror, while the SE Lux throws in xenon headlights, electric rear headrests, electric driver's seat adjustment and leather upholstery.
+Finally, top-spec R-Design has an even better sound system and R-Design-branded interior touches, plus sports seats and a more performance-focused drive.
+Resale values in the used car market should be as strong as the Audi A4 and BMW 3 Series, so expect some reasonable second-hand deals when it does come time to sell.

 What the others say